Sharn Freier

-Sharn Danielle Freier (/de/ FRY-er; born 24 July 2001) is an Australian professional soccer player who plays as a winger for A-League Women club Brisbane Roar on loan from Frauen-Bundesliga club VfL Wolfsburg.
-She is also a member of the Australia national team.
-Freier previously played for Brisbane Roar in the A-League Women.
+Sharn Danielle Freier (/de/ FRY-er; born 24 July 2001) is an Australian professional soccer player who plays as a left winger for A-League Women club Brisbane Roar and the Australia national team.

 Early life

 Freier and her twin sister Laini Freier, grew up in Pine Rivers, Queensland and attended Pine Rivers State High School.

 Club career

 Brisbane Roar

 A product of The Gap FC, Freier first signed for Brisbane Roar in November 2020, where she made nine appearances and scored her first professional goal in a 6–0 win over Melbourne Victory.
 In April 2021, Freier re-joined her junior club Moreton Bay United.
 She missed the 2021–22 A-League Women season due to an ACL injury, and returned to Brisbane Roar for the 2022–23 A-League Women season During the season she made 16 appearances and signed a multi-year contract extension in September 2023.
-Her twin sister also played for Brisbane Roar during 2024–2025 season.
+Her twin sister also played for Brisbane Roar during 2024–2025 season.She was signed on a permanent basis by Brisbane Roar for the 2026/27 season.